 Introduces the 10-key, digital display electronic calculator.
 Students will build skill in performing fundamental arithmetic operations using a calculator.
-Topics include use of decimals, fractions, constants, discounts, percentages and memory keys.
+Topics include use of decimals. fractions, constants, discounts, percentages and memory keys.

-114 ESSENTIAL WORD
+114 ESSENTIAL WORD 1 UNIT

-Recommended Preparation: BOT 096, 097, 101AB or equivalent with a grade of "C" or better or "Pass", ENGL 098R or ESL 105 or equivalent reading level
+Recommended Preparation: BOT 096, 097, 101AB or equivalent with a grade of "C" or better or "Pass" ENGL 098R or ESL 105 or equivalent reading level .5 hour lecture, 1.5 hours laboratory

 Designed for students who want to learn the most commonly used features of a current popular word processing software package.
 Upon completion, students will be proficient in using text editing and formatting commands to produce typical business documents, and in using the mail merge feature to produce form letters, labels and envelopes.
-Students who wish to study word processing software in more depth should consider enrolling in BOT 120, 121, 122.
+Students who desire more in-depth coverage of these and additional topics should consider enrolling in BOT 120, 121, 122.
 Not open to students with credit in BOT 121 or 122.